NitroXAce/CodeCrafters-Cursed-Expressive-JS-HTTP-Server-Challenge/README.md

    `app/main.js`.
 1. Commit your changes and run `git push origin master` to submit your solution to CodeCrafters.
 Test output will be streamed to your terminal.

+**Notice**:
+To all who are reading these, the main and dependencies files are written in cursed, expressive javascript.
+The ones denoted with the "copy" in its name, is been rewritten for "complacent" Javascript practices 99% will read of.